akka/akka-meta/ComparisonWithOrleans.md

 ##### Location Transparency

   * An Orleans Grain does not have knowledge of its physical location which can also transparently change during the runtime of the system.
 Users of a Grain’s function do not need to know the location of the Grain activation they are talking to.
-If my understanding is right then Grain handles can also be sent as part of messages.
+Grain references can also be sent as part of messages or persisted.

   * In Akka the central abstraction for Location Transparency is the ActorRef: it is a self-contained serializable representation of an Actor location that enables other Actors to send messages to it.
 ActorRefs can also be sent as part of messages to introduce Actors to one another.